gatneil/demos/README.md

 * Create our Chef workstation.
 We will use the Azure CLI 2.0 to deploy an Ubuntu virtual machine as our Chef workstation.
 We will then run a script via ssh to configure this workstation and make some modifications to the Chef server.

 * Create our Chef client and configure using ssh.
-We will use Azure CLI 2.0 to deploy an Ubuntu virtual machine as our Chef clien, then make a `knife bootstrap` call from the Chef workstation to configure the client.
+We will use Azure CLI 2.0 to deploy an Ubuntu virtual machine as our Chef client, then make a `knife bootstrap` call from the Chef workstation to configure the client.
 This method of configuring the Chef client should be familiar to Chef users, even those not used to Azure.

 * Create our Chef client and configure using an Azure Virtual Machine Extension.
 This method of configuring the Chef client utilizes Azure's notion of a VM model and sets us up nicely for our next step: